bfeher/BFPaperCollectionViewCell/README.md

 `CGFloat tapDelay` <br />
 A CGFLoat to set the amount of time in seconds to delay the tap event / trigger to spawn circles.
 For example, if the tapDelay is set to `1.f`, you need to press and hold the cell for 1 second to trigger spawning a circle.
 Default is `0.1f`.

+`UIBezierPath *maskPath`<br />
+A UIBezierPath you can set to override the mask path of the ripples and background fade.
+Set this if you have a custom path for your cell.
+If this is `nil`, BFPaperTableViewCell will try its best to provide a correct mask.
+Default is `nil`.

 Usage
 ---------